espenhoh/brettspill/README.md

 ## Technologies
 * Python - version 3.9.0
 * Django - version 3.1.3
+* MariaDB - version 10.5.8
+    * BrettspillDB

 ## Setup
 TODO
+Password for database: Add password.py with a field DB_PASSWORD = 'your_pass' into the same directory as settings.py.
+This variable will be imported.

 ## Code Examples
 Show examples of usage: